therkildsen-lab/user-guide/content/docs/server-faq.md

 df -h /workdir/
 ```

+### How do jobs get prioritized?
+The way job priorities are calculated is to compute historical usage of each user, then compute each group's usage by summing up usage of all group members.
+The group usages are then sorted, user's usages are sorted within groups, and job priority is dependent on the rank resulting from this sorting.
+Before the sorting, the group and individual user usages are weighted, and currently all group weigths are equal and all user weights are equal.

+Members of a group who run a lot of jobs already have lower priority than the members whose cluster use is lighter.
+The priority only matters when there is competition for resources among pending jobs.
+If the cluster is empty, low priority jobs will start anyway and they will not be kicked out or slowed down because a higher-priority job got submitted.
+Higher-priority job will have to wait for some of the low-priority (but already running) jobs to finish. **Note**: priority distribution within our group will not help any lab members compete with other groups.

 ## Data backup
 ### Where should we store the backup files?
 - For sequencing data and other large files (&gt;30MB), you should use `/workdir/backup/`.